On conditional cuts for Stochastic Dual Dynamic Programming: On Conditional cuts in SDDP

 \subsection{Dealing with conditional expectations - Linear Regression}

 One of the difficulties in solving problem \eqref{mslp} is closely tied in with evaluating conditional expectations.
 Indeed, e.g., equation \eqref{cutcoeff} makes it apparent how this introduces an additional dependency with respect to the situation wherein only expectations are evaluated.
 The easiest way of computing conditional expectations is by setting up a tree or Markov chain to describe the evolution of $\xi_t$ and employ the transition probabilities to simply evaluate the conditional expectation.
-However, this approach, when only historical data is available, leads to modelization errors by introducing an artificial representation of the underlying process in the form of a tree when only a set of samples of this process was available.
+However, this approach, when only historical data is available, may lead to modelization errors by introducing an artificial representation of the underlying process in the form of a tree when only a set of samples of this process was available.
 Although the statistical quality of such a representation can be studied, we rather suggest to circumvent it altogether by directly employing a Monte Carlo approach both in the {\it forward} and {\it backward} steps.

 We suppose that in the {\it backward} step the process is sampled through the Markovian dynamic of equation \eqref{eq:xiEvol} once and for all with $S$ samples $\xi_t^{k}$ with $k=1,...,S$.
-These samples could simply be the historical data supposed to be Markovian.
+This could be the result of having been able to fit a certain model to some original data, or having been given a model (e.g., electrical load could follow the dynamics of the model exhibited in \cite{Bruhns_Deurveilher_Roy_2005}).
+Alternatively, these samples could simply be the historical data supposed to be Markovian.
+In the latter case, the data set could just be observed historical information (e.g., yearly electrical load over the past 30 years or so).
+At the end of this preprocessing step, a set of $S$ paths is available to work with.

 It is well known that for any given $t$ the conditional expectation $\E_{|\xi_{t}}(.)$ is an orthogonal projection in the space of square integrable function so we will suppose in the sequel that all functions $g$ of $\xi = \col{\xi}_{ t >0}$ of which we want estimate the conditional expectation satisfy $\E[ g(\xi_t)^2] < \infty$ for $t \le T$ : such functions $g$ are said to be bounded in $L_2$.
 As a consequence, for any map $g \fc{\Xi_{t+1}}{\Re}$, the conditional expectation satisfies $\E_{|\xi_{t}}(g(\xi_{t+1})) = F(\xi_{t})$ for a certain function $F \fc{\Xi_t}{\Re}$.
 In order to keep the computational burden manageable as well as to limit storage requirements, we will assume that $F$ can be represented as a linear combination of a given set of base-functions.
 For instance, one could take Chebyshev or Legendre polynomials known to be an orthonormal basis for $L_2$ bounded functions as was originally proposed by \cite{Longstaff_Schwartz_2001}.